 Conjugating a regular AR verb in the preterite tense is a little more difficult than in the simple present tense.

-Each conjugation and verb ending is as follows:
+Each verb ending is as follows:

 Simple Future Tense Endings